shreeya-i/Cue/README.md

 **Optional Nice-to-have Stories**

+* User can see a calendar view (rather than table view) of their upcoming events
 * Event service suggestions based on user location
 * Each upcoming event has gift/restaurant suggestions depending on the category
 * User can login via Facebook/Gmail